 2) Maximum automation.
 Program activity is via a National website, divided by State into Local government pages.
 Each Local government page displays the JG work available locally with communication tools that facilitate interviewing for the work with the applicable manager and payment for the work if hired.
 The National website is integrated with the existing consumer banking system so that payments are automatically credited to workers' JG debit cards for spending as soon as the day following the work.
 Inflation fears are inapplicable as those choosing JG work will be spending, by necessity, with local businesses coincident with receipt of payments.

 3) Minimum overhead.
 No program costs are incurred by Local government as their participation is from self-interest and constitutes only an added duty for existing employees.
-No program costs are incurred by State government as their function is limited to deciding which Local goverments are eligible for participation.
+No program costs are incurred by State government as their function is limited to deciding which Local governments are eligible for participation.
 Program costs incurred by the National government involve setting up and maintaining the National website and integrating it with the consumer banking system.
 This can be done internally or by contracting it out.
-I favor contracting it out through competitive bidding with preference given to a small entrepreneurial firm that can demonstrate the required level of security with an ability to work innovately with Local governments.
+I favor contracting it out through competitive bidding with preference given to a small entrepreneurial firm that can demonstrate the required level of security with an ability to work innovatively with Local governments.

 4) Orderly growth.
 Local governments choose whether and when to participate in the program.
 The most needy and daring Local governments will be the first to participate.
 This gives time to fine-tune the website display formats and communication tools to best fit the needs of the Local users as more Local governments choose to participate.